gchure/phd/docs/src/chapter_06/section_03_fugacity.md

 In Chapter 2, we consider the induction profiles of strains with varying $R$ but a single, specific binding site $N_S = 1$.
-Here we predict the induction profiles for similar strains in which
+Here, we predict the induction profiles for similar strains in which
 $R$ is varied, but $N_S > 1$, as shown in @Fig:fugacity_r.
 The top row shows induction profiles in which $N_S = 10$ and the bottom row shows profiles in which $N_S = 100$, assuming three different choices for